-- Provide information essential to understanding the project and the need for the project (history in the community, an explanation of activities and/or services, description of similar efforts in the region, description of how the activities and/or services address the need, etc.). - For project components that involve participants:
+- Provide information essential to understanding the project and the need for the project (scope of the project, history in the community, an explanation of activities and/or services, description of similar efforts in the region, description of how the activities and/or services address the need, etc.). - For project components that involve participants: - Define the target population (e.g., gender, age, risk factors, prior involvement with the juvenile justice system). - Define the criteria used to determine participant eligibility of the target population.

-- Define the target population (e.g., gender, age, risk factors, prior involvement with the juvenile justice system). - Define the criteria used to determine participant eligibility of the target population. - Describe the process for determining which intervention(s) and/or services a participant needs and will receive. - Provide a description of the goals and objectives identified in the Project Work Plan of the proposal.
+- Describe the process for determining which intervention(s) and/or services a participant needs and will receive. - For project components that do not involve participants, describe the process for determining which activities and/or services will be implemented in the service area. - Provide a description of the goals and specific and measurable objectives identified in the Project Work Plan of the proposal.